Iceland Glacier Hike Guide

 Is it safe to walk on a glacier?

-Many people are surprised to learn that glaciers are an accessible part of the landscape in Iceland, making glacier hikes one of the most popular activities tourists can enjoy.
-They are easily reached off the highway, but it must be noted that it can be dangerous to venture out onto the glaciers by yourself.
-Luckily, if you have guidance from a trained professional, it is a perfectly safe experience, which is also guaranteed to be a lot of fun.
+Many people are surprised to learn that glaciers are an accessible part of the Icelandic landscape, making glacier hikes one of the most popular tourist activities.
+They are easily accessible, but it must be noted that it can be dangerous to venture out onto the glaciers by yourself.
+Under the guidance of a trained professional, it is a perfectly safe and fun experience.

 How do I get to a glacier hike from Reykjavik?